oneconvergence/dkube-examples/insurance/readme.md

  > **Note** In the example, use only lower-case characters in the names that you create.
 Hyphens are acceptable in any position **other than** the first and last characters, but no other special characters should be used.

+> **Note** You can choose the names for your resources in most cases.
+It is recommended that you choose names that are unique to your workflow even if you are organizing them by Project.
+This will ensure that there is a system-wide organization for the names, and that you can easily filter based on your own work.
+A sensible approach might be to have it be something like **\<example-name\>-\<your-initials\>-\<resource-type\>**.
+But this is simply a recommendation.
+The specific names will be up to you.

 ## Create Project (Optional)
  Jobs execute within a Project.
 This section explains how to create a Project.